pyrsmk/run/README.md

 ## Install

-Install Ruby with the package manager of your environment, or download it on [the official page](https://www.ruby-lang.org/en/downloads/).
+Install Ruby with the package manager of your environment, or download it from [the official page](https://www.ruby-lang.org/en/downloads/).

 When you're done, download the source file to a directory in your PATH, for example: